aws-samples/aws-saas-factory-bootcamp/Lab2.md

 curl https://API-GATEWAY-PROD-URL/product/health
 ```

 **Be sure you've included the API stage name at the end of the URL _before_ /product/health**.
-You should get an HTTP 200 response with a JSON formatted success message from the **cURL** command indicating that the request was successfully processed and the service is ready to process requests.
+You should get a JSON formatted success message from the **cURL** command indicating that the request was successfully processed and the service is ready to process requests.

 **Step 9** - Now that we know the service is up-and-running, we can add a new product to the catalog via the REST API.
 Submit the following REST command to create your first product.
 Copy and paste the following command (be sure to scroll to select the entire command), replacing **API-GATEWAY-PROD-URL** with the URL and trailing stage name you captured from the API Gateway settings.